 - If you are a destination that receives many weekend bookings in a few days, you may want to restrict bookings to a three-night minimum length of stay.
 If you don’t, you might end up with a booking that might make getting a weekend booking difficult.

 - If you haven’t received a booking for the weekend, you can drop these restrictions to a two or one-day minimum length of stay.

 - Suppose the market has a 3-day minimum night restriction, and you have a 5-day minimum night restriction.
 You will lose out on visibility in online search engines because the market demand is for 3-day stays, which you have opted out of.
 You will, in turn, not receive many bookings.

 You need to understand the market properly and your guests’ booking patterns to profit from these customizations.
-A simple guide to minimum length of stay restrictions would help you in understanding the feature better.
+A simple guide to minimum length of stay restrictions would help you understand the feature better.

 Portfolio Occupancy Based Adjustments (POBA)

 With Portfolio Occupancy Based Adjustments, you will be able to set certain price adjustments based on the average occupancy of groups of listings with different time windows.
 For example, say in your portfolio, if one listing has an occupancy of only 35% for a given day, then a 25% discount would be applied to increase occupancy.
 At the same time, sometime later in the week, if your occupancy is higher than the market average, then your prices would be increased a little.